Warehouse Management

 10 Key Features of a Warehouse Management System (WMS)

-A good WMS can provide insight, enabling you to make key decisions when expanding and growing your business, but with many different options on the market, the process of choosing the right WMS for your business can be daunting.
+A good WMS system can provide insight, enabling you to make key decisions when expanding and growing your business, but with many different options on the market, the process of choosing the right WMS for your business can be daunting.

-With that in mind, our very own Mintsoft product experts have put together 10 key features of a good Warehouse Management System as well as looking at how to pick the one that’s right for your business.
+With that in mind, our very own Mintsoft product experts have put together 10 key features of a good warehouse management system as well as looking at how to pick the one that’s right for your business.

 8 minutes

-Written by Luke Owens
+by Luke Owens

 1. Inventory Management

-A WMS should provide real-time tracking of inventory levels, statuses and location within the warehouse.
+A system should provide real-time tracking of inventory levels, statuses and location within the warehouse.
 Movement of inventory should be logged to provide traceability and insight, this starts at with goods into the warehouse, encompasses all movement within the warehouse and ends with goods out.

 Key inventory management features include: